zikzak-ai/kreuzberg/docs/user-guide/ocr-backends.md

 # With EasyOCR support
 pip install "kreuzberg[easyocr]"

-# With PaddleOCR support
+# With PaddleOCR support (Python 3.12 and below only)
 pip install "kreuzberg[paddleocr]"

+# With chunking support
+pip install "kreuzberg[chunking]"

-# With all OCR backends
+# With all optional dependencies (OCR backends and chunking)
 pip install "kreuzberg[all]"
 ```

+!!! note "System Dependencies"

+    Remember that Pandoc and Tesseract are system dependencies that must be installed separately from the Python package.

+    For Tesseract, you must install version 5.0 or higher, and you'll need to install additional language data files for languages other than English.